Isaac B. Bersuker: Early life, education, and career

 Isaac (Izya) Bersuker was born on February 12, 1928, in Chișinău, then part of Greater Romania, to a low-income family of Bessarabian Jewish descent.
 His father Boruch Bersuker was a carpenter, and his mother Bella Bersuker (Russian: Бéлла Хáймовна Берсýкер, 1896–1981) was a housewife with five kids.
 As a boy in a family of a modest background, Isaac got his elementary school education in Talmud Torah and ORT.
 He was 13 years old when the tragic events of World War II forced his Jewish family to run from the Nazis to an Azerbaijan village.
 Deprived of the traditional middle and high-school education, he spent four years farming in Azerbaijan kolkhoz.
-However, he never gave up his dream of getting a higher education and becoming an intellectual.
 After the war, native Romanian, he barely spoke Russian.
 Yet, in a self-education way, in а two-year term, he managed to complete a four-year high-school program in a Russian school and enrolled at Chișinău State University.
-In the best meaning of this expression, Isaac is a self-made man.
 A fascinating autobiographical section in describes "his scientific ascent, starting from a Jewish childhood in Bessarabia and frequently hampered by antisemitic state directives under the Stalin regime."
-Dedicated to the study of theoretical physics, in 1952, just six years after being an illiterate boy shepherding sheep, Bersuker graduated from this university with a master's degree in physics.
-He began his scientific research in atomic spectroscopy as a post-graduate student at Leningrad State University, working under Mikhail G. Veselov at the Division of Quantum Mechanics led by its Chair Vladimir A. Fock.
-Here, in 1957, Bersuker received his doctorate (Candidate of Sciences, Russian: Кандидáт наýк) and in 1964 his habilitation degree (Doctor of Sciences, Russian: Дóктор наýк).
+Dedicated to the study of theoretical physics, in 1952, Bersuker graduated from the university with a master's degree in physics.
+He began his scientific research in atomic spectroscopy as a post-graduate student at Leningrad State University, working under Mikhail Veselov at the Division of Quantum Mechanics led by its Chair Vladimir A. Fock.
+Here, in 1957, Bersuker received his Candidate of Sciences degree and in 1964 his Doctor of Sciences degree.
 From 1964 to 1993, back in Chișinău, Bersuker continued his scientific research at the Institute of Chemistry of the Moldavian branch of the USSR Academy of Sciences.
-Organizationally, Bersuker's success was the creation in 1964, and the leadership of the Laboratory of Quantum Chemistry also dubbed the Chișinău school of the Jahn–Teller effect.
-Elected as a Corresponding Member of this academy in 1972 and a full Member in 1989, Isaac B. Bersuker moved to the United States In 1993.
-He became a senior research scientist and professor of the department of chemistry at the University of Texas at Austin.
-Isaac B. Bersuker served as a doctoral and habilitation supervisor for 31 post-graduate students and post-docs.
-According to K. Alex Müller, Bersuker was and still is "in full swing at the university, writing books, discussing with great wit, and quick to understand ‒ as I had known him for well over thirty years."
+In 1964, he founded the Laboratory of Quantum Chemistry also dubbed the Chișinău school of the Jahn–Teller effect.
+Elected as a Corresponding Member of this academy in 1972 and a full Member in 1989, Bersuker moved to the United States.
+In 1993, he became a senior research scientist and professor of the department of chemistry at the University of Texas at Austin.
+Bersuker served as a doctoral and habilitation supervisor for 31 post-graduate students and post-docs.
+According to K. Alex Müller, Bersuker was and still is "in full swing at the university, writing books, discussing with great wit, and quick to understand".
 In the late 1980s, owing to Bersuker's high motivating role, leadership, and creative ingenuity, Bersuker's school was called "the capital of the Jahn–Teller effect" by some.
-Bersuker's academic publications have a high impact on the scientific community.
-According to Google Scholar, since 1993 when he moved to the United States, Bersuker's papers were cited 12,431 times, his h-index is 45, and his i10-index is 160.